ktzy0305/personal-website/posts/guiding-lights-1.md

 ---
-title: 'Guiding Lights: Part 1'
+title: "Guiding Lights: Part 1"
-date: '2023-12-06'
+date: "2023-12-06"
-description: 'An appreciation post about the people I look up to in life and how they inspire me to be person I am today.'
+description: "An appreciation post about the people I look up to in life and how they inspire me to be person I am today."
 ---

 # Introduction